Edward C. Robertson

-Edward Cool Robertson (November 1876 – October 31, 1903) was an American football player and coach.
+Edward Cool Robertson (November 1876 – October 31, 1903) was an American college football player and coach.
 He served as the head football coach at Earlham College in Richmond, Indiana for one season, in 1901, after a successful playing career at Purdue University.

 Robertson died in a tragic train accident in 1903 when he was serving as an assistant coach at Purdue.
 He and 15 others associated with the Purdue team perished during a train collision in Indianapolis while the team was on its way to play Indiana.